GregRos/preszr/README.md

 <sup>1 </sup><small>All platform-independent, built-in objects and primitives, except for some that are <a href="docs/supported.md">explicitly unsupported</a></small>.

-## Non-features

-🚫 Doesn't require schemas or decorators¡

-🔒 Doesn't require executing generated code¡

-🛡️ Doesn't modify the input¡

 ## Use cases

 All those emojis sure look nice, but when would you actually want to use `preszr`?
 Normally you'd want to keep communication between things as simple as possible to avoid tight coupling.

 Normally, yes.
-But sometimes things are not normal.
-For example;
+But sometimes things aren't normal.
+For example:

-* You're hacking something together and just want objects to appear at the other end.
+* You just want to push your objects through the tubes and have them come out the other end.
-* If your data is an object-graph, like if it's a decision tree, workflow, etc.
+* Your data is an object-graph, like if it's a decision tree, workflow, etc.
 * Things are already tightly coupled so there is no use trying to minimize it.
 Maybe it's even deliberate.

 ## Usage